To play, press and hold the enter key. To stop, release the enter key.

 Nearby is The Herordian Quarter which were probably the homes of wealthy Cohanim (Jewish priests) who served in the Second Temple.
 Here you can see an exhibit of the families' possessions and the remains of their homes, as well as evidence of mass destruction of the second Beit Hamikdash (Second Holy Temple) and the city destroyed by the Romans in 70 ce.
 The Herodian Quarter is currently under major renovations.
 Watch here for when it reopens!

 At the The Burnt House watch a powerful audio-visual presentation following the priestly Katros family on the eve of the destruction of the Second Holy Temple.
-The Burnt House is on Tiferet Israel Street which I call the food court because it's a great place to take a break to get ice cream, a snack or meal.
+The Burnt House is on Tiferet Israel Street which I call the food court because it's a great place to take a break to get ice cream, a snack or quick meal.

 We can walk along The Cardo, the central road and market built during the Byzantine era and imagine ourselves walking along ancient Main Street as we see a replica of the Madeba map and touch the time-worn Byzantine stones, columns and capitals.
 Part of the ancient Cardo now houses lovely modern shops filled with art, jewelry, Judaica, souvenirs and more.
-Check out the new mosaic walls depicting the type of stalls of the Byzantine era and see if you can recognize what is sold in each shop.
+Check out the mosaic walls depicting the type of stalls of the Byzantine era and see if you can recognize what was sold in each shop.

 A more recent building can be seen at Batei Machse, built by Dutch and German Jews, to house the poor due to overcrowding conditions in the mid 1800's.
 It was the site of the Jewish Quarter residents' surrender two weeks after Israel declared Independence in 1948, when the Old City fell into Jordanian hands and was inaccessible for the next 19 years.
 It's now a school and it's wonderful to see children playing in the yard at all hours of the day.
 A special verse from Zachariah describing a prophecy about Jerusalem is etched on a nearby wall.

-You can see the preparations for the Third Temple at the The Temple Institute's (Machon Hamikdash) fascinating exhibit of the Priestly vessels and clothing created by expert craftsmen based on the scholarly investigation of each item's dimensions and purpose as written in the Torah.
+You can see the preparations for the Third Temple at The Temple Institute's (Machon Hamikdash) fascinating exhibit of the Priestly vessels and clothing created by expert craftsmen based on the scholarly investigation of each item's dimensions and purpose as written in the Torah.
 Most of the items are ready to be used when the Mashiach (Jewish Messiah) arrives.

 A visit to the Kotel Tunnels is a fascinating journey spanning 2.5 thousand years of history revealed before your eyes.
-Touch bedrock where many generations of our ancestors walked and see one of the largest stones in the world that weighs 570 tons!
+Touch bedrock where many generations of our ancestors walked and see one of the largest stones in the world that weighs 570 metric tons!
 Learn about how this huge wall was built without cement or modern technology.
 Other tours include A Look into the Past, Behind the Scenes, Chain of Generations and Journey to Jerusalem.
 Check out the new tour called The Great Bridge Route.

 Ir David (City of David), where the original City of Jerusalem began as the city of Yevus (Jebus), covers only 11 acres and is chock full of thousands of years of history.
 King David built Israel's first capitol here, as described in Tanach (Scriptures).
-Some of the sites we can visit are what may have been King David's palace, Hizkiyahu's (Hizikaya) 175 foot long water tunnel, the Canaanite dry tunnel, the drainage canal, Warren's shaft, the Spring Tower, Givati excavations, and more.
+Some of the sites we can visit are what may have been King David's palace, Hizkiyahu's (Hezikaya's) 175 foot long water tunnel, the Canaanite dry tunnel, the drainage canal, Warren's shaft, the Spring Tower, Givati excavations, and more.

 Old Yishuv Court Museum, Walking the Ramparts, the Arab Shuk (market), Beit Haplugot, the observation point on Har Hazeitim (Mount of Olives), Jaffa Gate, Zion Gate, Damascus Gate, David's tomb and more!